toticavalcanti/petshop_admin/README.md

 docker-compose run --rm app bundle install
 ```

-The command above install all Gem of the Gemfile.\n
+The command above install all Gem of the Gemfile.</br>
-Now let's create the database and make migration.
+Now let's create the database and make migration.</br>
 To do this, run:

 ```